curioustechizen/android-app-pause/README.md

 For more details about why these definitions were chosen, take a look at [this blog post](http://curioustechizen.blogspot.in/2012/12/android-application-level-pause-and.html).

-###Usage
+###When to Use

+This library is useful when your app has several `Activity`s and you wish to stop or pause certain "app-wide" background tasks when your app as a whole "goes into the background".
+There are some background tasks that you would want to keep running as long as user is interacting with your app.
+However, when user is no longer actively interacting with your app, you would wish to stop/pause these background tasks.

+Typical actions you might want to perform when you app "pauses" are:

+ - Clearing scheduled Alarms,.
+ - Stopping HTTP communication.
+ - Unregistering from broadcasts.
+ - Stop monitoring the battery
+ -  ... and the like

+Similarly, you would want to reverse these actions as soon as your app "returns to the foreground".

+Note that this library is _not_ useful if your app has just a single `Activity` or two.
+In such cases, you could use the `Activity` life-cycle methods `onPause()` and `onResume()` to start/stop background tasks.

+###How to Use

-To use this library, follow these steps:
+`android-app-pause` is provided as an Android Library project.
+To use it, follow these steps:

+ 1. Add `android-app-pause` as a dependent library to your Android Application Project.
- 1. Extend `AbstractAppActiveService` and override the methods `onAppPause()` and `onAppResume()`.
-Typically, you would want to perform tasks like clearing scheduled Alarms, stopping HTTP communication, unregistering from broadcasts, stop monitoring the battery and the like in `onAppPause()` and reverse the actions in `onAppResume()`.
+ - Extend `AbstractAppActiveService` and override the methods `onAppPause()` and `onAppResume()`.
- - For every Activity in your app, extend `AbstractAppPauseActivity`, instead of `android.app.Activity`.
-Override the `getAppActiveServiceClass()` and return the class you created in Step 1.
+ - For every Activity in your app:
+   - Extend `AbstractAppPauseActivity`, instead of `android.app.Activity`.
+   - Override the `getAppActiveServiceClass()` and return the class you created in Step 1.

 Check out the sample project to see how it is used.